 Three of such programming languages that are enjoying limelight in the market are Kotlin, Clojure, and Scala.

-Here, in this article, I’m going to paint a picture of ‘What’s what’ scenario to help you make a smart and profitable decision of switching from Java to other JVM language on yourself.
+Here, in this article, you will get to know the scenario of Kotlin vs Scala 2021 to help you make a smart and profitable decision of switching from Java to another JVM language on your own.

 TABLE OF CONTENT